encount/angular-iscroll-probe/README.md

 Furthermore, the global iScroll state exposed by the service should be changed through the service's `enable([signalOnly])`, `disable([signalOnly])`, and `toggle([signalOnly])` methods, where each method will change the state accordingly, and then emit a corresponding signal from `$rootScope` that gets picked up and handled by the available `angular-iscroll` directive instances.
 If the `signalOnly` flag is `true`, then the state is not changed by the service method, but the signal is sent nonetheless.
 If the directives receive an `iscroll:disabled` signal, they will destroy any existing `IScroll` instances, and if they receive an `iscroll:enabled` signal, they will create a new `IScroll` instances per directive instance if it doesn't already exist.

 It should also be noted that during instantiation, in the directive's post-link phase, the `iscroll` directive will check the `iScrollService`'s `useIScroll` state to decide whether or not it will create an actual `IScroll` instance.
 Consequently, if you would like to create an AngularJS solution that uses iScroll only on, for example, iOS devices, you should determine the current browser type early, probably inside the app controller's [configuration block](https://docs.angularjs.org/guide/module#module-loading-dependencies), and set the service's `useIscroll` state accordingly.
-Please note that `angular-iscroll` does not contain any code to detect which browser or platform it is currently running on, which is a separate, complex task better solved by specialized libraries, like [platform.js](https://github.com/bestiejs/platform.js).
+Please note that `angular-iscroll-probe` does not contain any code to detect which browser or platform it is currently running on, which is a separate, complex task better solved by specialized libraries, like [platform.js](https://github.com/bestiejs/platform.js).

 ### Manual Interaction with Each Directive's IScroll Instance